Nevada Board of Regents to get 3 new members at crucial time

 The newcomers will be tasked, along with the remainder of the board, on measuring the progress of the state’s seven public colleges against five strategic goals adopted earlier this year.
 They include raising graduation rates, increasing access to higher education for Nevadans, and closing the achievement gap.

-They’ll also be entering at a time when the board will likely be in the throes of a search for a new UNLV president.
+They’ll also be entering at a time when the board will probably be in the throes of a search for a new UNLV president.

 That was a motivating factor behind Andrew Coates’ run for the District 12 seat, which is being vacated by longtime board member Andrea Anderson.